-Visit the website of the Identity Theft Bureau of the FTC, where you will find a huge array of resources.
-Among other tools, you'll find a step-by-step guide to recovery, as well as sample letters to write, contact information, and much more.
+Visit the website of the Identity Theft Bureau of the FTC, where you will find dozens of resources for identity fraud victims.
+Among the tools, you'll find sample letters to write, contact information, and much more.

 To prevent thieves from striking repeatedly, you need to constantly monitor your credit and be vigilant against future identity theft attacks.
 That means guarding sensitive paperwork and information, closely tracking your financial accounts, and using tools like security freezes whenever possible.